fynv/usd2glb/tinyusdz/README.md

 ## Requirements

 * C++14 compiler
-  * [x] gcc 5 or later
+  * [x] gcc 4.9 or later
   * [x] Visual Studio 2019 or later(2017 may compiles)
     * [x] Can be compiled with standalone MSVC compilers(Build Tools for Visual Studio 2019)
   * [x] clang 3.4 or later https://clang.llvm.org/cxx_status.html
   * [x] llvm-mingw(clang) supported

-## USDZ file format

-USDZ is actually the uncompressed zip file.
-USDZ(ZIP) contains usdc(binary) and resources(e.g. image/auduo files)

-## Security and memory budget

-USDZ(USDC) is a binary format and data are compressed.
-To avoid out-of-bounds access, out-of-memory, and other security issues when loading malcious USDZ(e.g. USDZ file from unknown origin), TinyUSDZ has a memory budget feature to avoid out-of-memory issue.

-To limit a memory usage when loading USDZ file, Please set a value `max_memory_limit_in_mb` in USDLoadOptions.

-TinyUSDZ source codes are also checked by Address Sanitizer, CodeQL and Fuzzer.

-If you need to deal with arbitrary USD files from unknown origin(e.g. from internet, NFT storage.
-Whose may contain malcious data), it is recommended to use TinyUSDZ in sandboxed environment(RunC, FlatPak, WASI(WASM)).
-Run in WASI is recommended at the moment.
-See [sandbox/wasi/](sandbox/wasi) for Building TinyUSDZ with WASI toolchain.
+  * [x] MinGW gcc supported, but not recommended(You may got compilation failure depending on your build configuration: https://github.com/syoyo/tinyusdz/issues/33 , and linking takes too much time if you use default bfd linker.).
+If you want to compile TinyUSDZ in MinGW environment, llvm-mingw(clang) is recommended to use.

 ## Build

 ### Integrate to your app

+If you are using CMake, just include tinyusdz repo with `add_subdirectory`.

-Recomended way is simply copy `src` and `include` folder to your app, and add `*.cc` files to your app's build system.
+Another way is simply copy `src` folder to your app, and add `*.cc` files to your app's build system.
+All include paths are set relative from `src` folder, so you can just add include directory to `src` folder.

 See `<tinyusdz>/CMakeLists.txt` and [examples/sdlviewer/CMakeLists.txt](examples/sdlviewer/CMakeLists.txt) for details.

 It may not be recommend to use tinyusdz as a git submodule, since the repo contains lots of codes required to build TinyUSDZ examples but these are not required for your app.